some-mthfka/Viy/README.md

 * F11 Fullscreen

 ##Installation instructions:
-1. Install NeoSFML (follow the first four steps to install Viy only)
+1. Install NeoSFML (follow the first four steps if you don't want NeoSFML itself)
-2. Download the beta release and run it
+2. Download https://github.com/meatich/Viy/releases/tag/0.6 and run it

 ##Compilation
 Similar to NeoSFML, but also need to include Lua 5.1